 I agree with the advice given so far.
 I have been on ReQuip XL 8mg for 6 months.
 At first I was terrified of behaviour changes but, as has been suggested, I appointed a friend at work to keep an eye on me and let me know of any observable changes in the workplace.
 I also have the support of a loving family to help at home.
 I have experienced a strange desire to buy things but I just stay away from the shops!
 The drug has certainly helped the symptoms and I wouldn't change things at the moment.
 Hope things work out for you.

 1878 - if i was you i would not take DAs in mid to high doses.
 I am sticking my neck out a bit here, but if i had an inclination towards betting i would not take DAs in mid to high doses. the risk is too high. the danger on the other side is dyskinesia which can be pretty awful - but at least you will still have a house. the alternative is levadopa (madopar or sinemet).

 turnip - is it really that bad? whilst i do like the odd bet and have online accounts (which have now been closed)I just cant see something taking over my thoughts/inhibitions so drastically, does the drug take away all self control??

-what i have read on this is it has a shelf life of anywhere between 3-10 years. i am aged 41 and dont fancy being aged 44 with nowhere else to go.
+The alternative being levadopa? what i have read on this is it has a shelf life of anywhere between 3-10 years. i am aged 41 and dont fancy being aged 44 with nowhere else to go.